Honor Your Father And Your Mother

 You broke the bond of honor, fleeing vessels formed of clay.
 Yet all have sinned and fallen short; no strength can hide decay (Romans 3:23; 2 Corinthians 4:7).
 You built a fortress from their failures, stone upon stone, wound upon wound.
 Yet every wall you raised became a barrier to the very blessing you begged Me to send (Proverbs 18:19; Matthew 5:23–24).
 I resist the proud, but I pour grace upon the humble (James 4:6; 1 Peter 5:5).
 Pride goes before destruction, and a haughty spirit before the fall (Proverbs 16:18).

 Hear Me, My Co-heir: you have made your resentment a crown—a crown of thorns that bleeds only the one who wears it (Hebrews 12:15; Ephesians 4:31–32).
 You were not called to enthrone your wound.
 Your rebellion was never truly against their sin; it was against the humility I require (Micah 6:8; Philippians 2:3).
-I do not ask you to trust their flaws—I ask you to honor their place in My design (Exodus 20:12; Romans 13:1–2).
+I do not ask you to blame their flaws—I ask you to honor their place in My design through safe and secure encounters I create for you and them (Exodus 20:12; Romans 13:1–2).
 You were called to surrender your breath, not to weaponize your pain (Romans 12:17–21; 1 Peter 3:9).
+Honor the office, though the man may fail; let forgiveness heal what rebellion nailed.

 The Anatomy of the Crimson Graft